Alenia C-27J Spartan: United States

 The U.S. Air Force performed the C-27J's first combat deployment in summer 2011.
 In August 2011, two C-27Js flown by Air National Guard aircrews, augmented with Army National Guard personnel, began operations at Kandahar Air Field, Afghanistan.
-Between August 2011 and June 2012, the C-27Js of the 179th Airlift Wing, followed by the 175th Wing, executed more than 3200 missions transporting over 25,000 passengers, and 1400 tons of cargo.
-Via tactical control of the C-27Js, the U.S. Army was able to employ helicopters more efficiently, splitting missions between the two platforms based on their relative strengths.
+Between August 2011 and June 2012, the C-27J of the 179th Airlift Wing, followed by the 175th Wing, executed more than 3,200 missions transporting over 25,000 passengers, and 1,400 tons of cargo.
+Via tactical control of the C-27J, the U.S. Army was able to employ helicopters more efficiently, splitting missions between the two platforms based on their relative strengths.

-On 26 January 2012, the Department of Defense announced plans to retire all 38 USAF C-27Js on order because of excess intra-theater airlift capacity and budgetary pressures; the C-130 would perform its functions.
-In February 2012, Alenia warned that it would not provide support for C-27Js resold by the U.S. to international customers in competition with future orders.
-On 23 March 2012, the USAF announced the C-27J's retirement in fiscal year 2013 after determining other programs' budgetary needs and requirement changes for a new Pacific strategy.
+In January 2012, the Department of Defense announced plans to retire all 38 USAF C-27Js on order because of excess intra-theater airlift capacity and budgetary pressures, with the C-130 to replace its role.
+In February 2012, Alenia warned that it would not provide support for C-27J resold by the U.S. to international customers in competition with future orders.
+In March 2012, the USAF announced the C-27J's retirement in fiscal year 2013 after determining other programs' budgetary needs and requirement changes for a new Pacific strategy.
 The cut was opposed by the Air National Guard and by various legislators.